 Don’t Be Hit By These Hidden Charges When You Sign Up For Broadband

-If your daily bedtime and morning ritual involves checking your Facebook, watch a few videos on YouTube, or just put on your music on Spotify full blast, you would appreciate a fast and stable broadband connection at home.
+If your daily bedtime and morning ritual involves checking Facebook, watching YouTube, or streaming high bit-rate music from Spotify, you would appreciate a fast and stable broadband connection at home.

-As competition becomes rife in this part of the world, we have quite a few options when it comes to installing Internet at our home sweet home.
+We have quite a few options when it comes to home internet packages these days.
 However, if you are in the market for a good broadband package for your home, there are a few things that you should really consider.

-Broadband packages should not be chosen solely based on the monthly subscription prices, because there are a host of other charges you will need to compare to avoid being surprised with any additional charges when the time comes.
+Broadband packages should not be chosen solely based on the monthly subscription prices, because there are a host of other charges you will need to be aware of to avoid being surprised with any additional charges when the time comes.

 Here is a list of hidden cost and charges you need to consider for a broadband subscription in Malaysia: